jaxfu/ape/docs/scratch.md

   - forms for building and editing
   - group by category and components
 - url registry similar to Category
-- Object composition?
 - error handling for Reader (unkown dirs, file formats, etc)
 - tests
   - package
   - api
 - compression file format
-- each component should have logging level outputs
 - generators
   - protobuf
   - openapi